scikit-hep/pyhepmc/README.md

 ```
 git clone --recursive git@github.com:YourName/pyhepmc.git
 ```
 Now `cd` to the project folder (the rest assumes you are in the project folder).
-The command clones the pyhepmc-ng repository and its nested sub-repositories.
+The command clones the pyhepmc repository and its nested sub-repositories.
 If you already cloned the fork without the `--recursive` option, you need to manually initialize the nested sub-repositories:
 ```
 git submodule update --init
 ```